Mohammad Hafeez: Rising through ranks

+After scoring a Man-of-the-Match 83 in the third ODI against Sri Lanka at Dubai on 19 November 2011, Mohammad Hafeez said the innings reflected sustained work on his game since returning to the top of the order.
+The knock extended his productive run as opener and, combined with his offspin and fielding, underlined his value to Pakistan’s balance.

+In the only T20I at Mirpur on 29 November 2011, Hafeez was Player of the Match, contributing 25 off 31 balls as Pakistan reached 135/7, and then returning 2 for 11 with his offspin to help restrict Bangladesh to 85/9, sealing a 50-run victory.
+During Pakistan’s clean-sweep ODI series win in Bangladesh, Hafeez became only the third cricketer to complete the calendar-year double of 1,000 ODI runs and 30 wickets, a feat previously achieved by Sanath Jayasuriya (1997) and Jacques Kallis (2000 and 2002).

 Against India on 18 March 2012 in Bangladesh at Shere Bangla National Stadium, Mirpur at the 2012 Asia Cup, he scored 105 off 113 balls and was involved in a 224 run partnership with Nasir Jamshed, which is the best opening partnership for Pakistan against India in one day internationals.
 They eclipsed Aamer Sohail and Saeed Anwar's record of 144 runs which was made in 1996.
 During this innings, Hafeez was forced to run a lot which towards the end was hampering him due to a leg injury.
 Subsequently, he earned the nickname, the Snake of Sargodha, for his zigzag running pattern between the wickets.
 He made his 4th ODI century in March 2012 against Bangladesh at Dhaka.
 He also made his highest test score of 196 against Sri Lanka in the second Test at Colombo in June 2012.